paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-058-benefits-and-services-for-members-being-separated-or-recently-separated.md

 Subsec. (a)(1).
 Pub.
 L. 115–232, § 552(a)(1)(B)(i), inserted “(regardless of character of discharge)” after “discharge”.

 Subsec. (a)(3)(A).
 Pub.
-L. 115–232, § 552(a)(1)(B)(ii), substituted “not later than 365 days before” for “as soon as possible during the 12-month period preceding”, “365 days” for “90 days” and “retirement or other separation” for “discharge or release”.
+L. 115–232, § 552(a)(1)(B)(ii), substituted “not later than 365 days before” for “as soon as possible during the 12-month period preceding”, “365 days” for “90 days”, and “retirement or other separation” for “discharge or release”.

 Subsec. (a)(3)(B).
 Pub.
 L. 115–232, § 552(a)(1)(B)(iii), substituted “365” for “90” and “365-day” for “90-day”.